K40 Laser - Entry 2: Unpacking

 I have initially placed the laser on my cluttered painting/work table.
 This will have to do until I find/build a cart/table that will work better.
 It is close to a window for easy access for the exhaust plumbing.

-One reason for waiting so long to purchase one was the upgrade to digital controls.
-Older systems have a dial instead of the digital controller.
+One reason for waiting so long to purchase a K40 was the upgrade to digital controls.
+Older systems have a dials instead of the digital controller.
 I figured this might last longer.

 Here's everything packed inside.
 The exhaust fan on the top, the blue tubing on the left is for exhaust fumes as well.
 The small cardboard box has the water pump inside.